EddOliver/BBM-Bridge-Baby-Monitor/README.md

 ## References:

-All the information about the technology used and direct references are in our wiki:
+All the information about the technology used, and direct references are in our wiki:

 Wiki: https://github.com/EddOliver/BBM-Bridge-Baby-Monitor/wiki